cloudfoundry-attic/receptor/doc/lrps.md

 There are plans to generalize this interface and make it possible to build custom service discovery solutions on top of Diego.
 The API is likely to change in backward-incompatible ways as we work these requirements out.

-By default network access for any container is limited but some LRPs might need specific network access and that can be setup using `security_group_rules` field.
+By default network access for any container is limited but some LRPs might need specific network access and that can be setup using `egress_rules` field.

 #### `ports` [optional]